near/docs/docs/bos/api/notifications.md

 ---
 id: notifications
-title: Notifications
+title: Social Notifications
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import {WidgetEditor} from "@site/src/components/social-widget"

 NEAR B.O.S allows applications to send notifications to their users.
-Notifications is implemented as a particular case of indexed actions.
+Notifications is implemented as a particular case of [indexed actions](/bos/api/indexing).

 ---